-Ready for ‘Squid Game’ season two?
-Creator says it’s coming
+Ready for ‘Squid Game’ Season 2?
+Creator says it’s coming.

 ‘Squid Game’ is No. 1 on Netflix and South Koreans are using the survival drama to talk about inequality

-Netflix has not formally announced a second season of the show and did not respond to The Post’s requests for comment.
+Netflix has not formally announced a second season of the show and did not respond to The Washington Post’s requests for comment.

 The dystopian megahit has gripped viewers around the world with its gruesome tale of economic despair and deadly childhood-inspired games.
 It sees debt-burdened contestants take part in schoolyard games to win a huge cash prize, with the twist that if they lose they pay with their life.

-The runaway success of the show, an idea which took about 10 years to conceive, has sparked memes and fan accounts as well as “Squid” cryptocurrency, with dubious success.
+The runaway success of the show, an idea that took about 10 years to conceive, has sparked memes and fan accounts as well as “Squid” cryptocurrency, with dubious success.

 ‘Squid Game’-inspired cryptocurrency that soared by 23 million percent now worthless after apparent scam